drvinceknight/pfm/book/building-tools/04-editor-and-cli/how/main.md

 The target directory must be contained in the directory you are currently in.
 ```

-For example to change directory in to a directory called `cfm`:
+For example to change directory into a directory called `cfm`:

 ```bash
 $ cd cfm